 In March, U.S. President Barack Obama’s administration released a national plan to combat antibiotic-resistant bacteria.
 It calls for the government to invest in new antibiotic research and require hospitals to increase infection controls.
 The announcement came amid criticism that the government’s response has been insufficient.
-In 2012, Congress passed legislation creating incentives for drugmakers to come up with new antibiotics, including faster review and extended protection from generic competition; some new bills would go farther, for instance permitting approval of life-saving antibiotics based on trials that are smaller than normally required.
-Health officials report some success in campaigns to limit inappropriate use by humans — per-capita antibiotic use in the U.S. dropped about 15 percent between 2001 and 2010, and it’s beginning to drop in China, where consumption is 10 times as high.
+In 2012, Congress passed legislation creating incentives for drugmakers to come up with new antibiotics, including faster review and extended protection from generic competition; other bills would go farther, for instance permitting approval of life-saving antibiotics based on trials that are smaller than normally required.
+Health officials report some success in campaigns to limit inappropriate use by humans — per-capita antibiotic use in the U.S. dropped about 15 percent between 2001 and 2010, and it’s beginning to fall in China, where consumption is 10 times as high.
 The Food and Drug Administration has proposed requiring companies to prove the effectiveness and safety of antibacterial hand washes, arguing that they don’t improve health and may be contributing to resistance.
-On the animal front, the FDA in December asked drug companies to voluntarily relabel antibiotics to phase out their use to speed growth.
-Eventually, farmers will no longer be able to purchase antibiotics in bulk, and they will only be approved for use on sick animals with a prescription from a veterinarian.
+On the animal front, the FDA in June 2014 announced that all relevant drug companies had agreed to its voluntarily plan to relabel antibiotics, making their use contingent on a veterinarian’s prescription.
 Democrats have proposed an outright ban on giving the drugs to healthy animals.
 The state of California adopted such a ban in October 2015.
 The European Union imposed such a ban in 2006.
 After its worst annual sales slump in five years, McDonald’s in March said it would stop serving chicken raised with antibiotics “important to human medicine” in its U.S. restaurants.
 The next month, Tyson Foods, the biggest seller of chicken in the U.S., announced it would eliminate the use of such drugs in healthy birds by September 2017.